Bowery Savings Bank Building (130 Bowery): Use as bank

 The Bowery Savings Bank installed safe-deposit boxes in its Bowery branch in April 1930.
 The bank had introduced safe-deposit boxes at its 42nd Street branch the previous year, and the boxes were highly popular with that branch's customers.
 A new chromium-steel vault, with a 17 ST door and space for 10,000 safe-deposit boxes, was constructed at the Bowery branch.
 The addition also included coupon and conference rooms.
 By the bank's centenary in 1934, the surrounding neighborhood had devolved into a "dingy resort of the city's poorest derelicts", although the bank still held tens of millions of dollars in deposits.
 The bank started selling life insurance in 1942.
 To attract customers, the Bowery Savings Bank placed weighing scales in the building for its patrons.
 The building also hosted events in the mid-20th century, including meetings of the East Side Chamber of Commerce, training programs for schoolchildren, and art exhibitions.

 As the Bowery Savings Bank continued to grow, the 130 Bowery building remained the bank's main branch.
 By 1972, the bank had over $3 billion in deposits at ten branches.
 Although the surrounding neighborhood had been part of Little Italy during the mid-20th century, the area's Chinese population was expanding by the 1970s.
 During this time, bank officials said they were "very pleased" with the Bowery branch, due to the growth in the number of Chinese depositors.
 The Bowery Savings Bank was acquired by H. F. Ahmanson & Co. in 1987, two years after it nearly went bankrupt.
 Greenpoint Bank took over the banking spaces in 1995 after having bought many of Ahmanson's branches.
 The building continued to host events such as an exhibit of historic photographs.
+At some point before 2004, records from the building were moved to Lake Success, New York; these records were relocated to a bank in Brooklyn in 2004.